Learn from World Class Sales Organizations and how they achieve stellar results

 Clear data – on results, activity and opportunity/pipeline - provide historical, current and future perspectives to hold salespeople to account for delivering high performance.

-Take some time to discuss at your next sales meeting what you can learn and apply from world-class sales organizations in your own business.
+Take some time to discuss at your next sales meeting what you can learn and apply from world-class sales organisations in your own business.
 Why not start with one simple composite question: What share of your key customers’ fire and security spend are you winning, what could it be, what do you need to do to make that happen?